What is rhythm in music: An introduction to beats, meters, and tempo

 This is, without a doubt, a lot to take in (we’re speeding through what traditional music courses might spend days or weeks on).
 Definitely take the above example one beat at a time, and refer to the different sections of this article to understand why each part in the passage is expressed in the way that it is.

 Once you feel pretty good, give yourself a pat on the back!
-While this is just an introduction, we’ve come quite far from when we posed our initial question of “What is rhythm?”
-Not only should you now be able to define rhythm and its core subtopics, but you should now also be well equipped to begin reading and creating rhythms.
+While this is just an introduction, we’ve come quite far from when we posed our initial question, “What is rhythm in music?”
+Not only should you now be able to define rhythm and its core elements, but you should now also be well equipped to begin reading and creating rhythms.

-That said, even if you’re not 100% confident, know that applying these concepts in the DAW firsthand will also be super helpful in reinforcing the material – as they say, you can’t learn how to ride a bike by just reading about it.
+That said, even if you’re not 100% confident, know that applying these concepts in the DAW firsthand as you make music will also be super helpful in reinforcing the material—as they say, you can’t learn how to ride a bike by just reading about it.
 In a separate post, we’ll specifically focus on using these abstract concepts to compose a drum groove in the DAW.

 Harrison Shimazu